What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 Let’s not forget that not all languages position adjectives the same way.
 Depending on the native language of your learners, this may be challenging.

-For example, in Spanish, most adjectives usually go after the noun they describe, or if they move before the noun, the meaning may change.
+For example, in Spanish, most adjectives usually go after the noun they describe.
+If they move before the noun, the meaning may change.

 • English – a tall man